lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## STEM pathology psychology
 - religious pathology
 - sport pathology
+## Common Bad Practices
+- See: 2.2.5 Mismanaging Standard System Policy Areas 2.2.5 Mismanaging Standard System Policy Areas: is bad, is wrong, it causes system collapse, it should not be done, and I will not do it.
+For example:
+1. Mismanaging Split substantiations: for example 'they are all good'
+'they are all bad'
+'they should be dealt with by cramming them together or splitting them apart"
+2. Golden circle asymmetry / inside outside asymmetry, deleterious effects include:
+- causality,
+- schedules,
+- contracts.
+3. System inversion (is a standard data artifact)
+4. Basal distal disjunction (is a proxy(model) for (operationally defined system) 'violence')
+5. Negative choices and definitions (do not ignore them)
+6. Turning on and off (running) system processes ((for example) comparing policy from Roman Catholicism, South Korea, and Judaica)
+7. Half-dark dichotomies (more on that later)

 ### needs, goals, and products
 - topic: contracts and coordinated decisions